Every year on the 31 May, World No Tobacco Day is celebrated across the world.

 If you’re thinking about quitting, World No Tobacco Day provides the perfect opportunity to have another go.
-You can quit for the day, or you can start by not smoking for a few hours, or not smoking for a half a day.
+You can start by not smoking for a few hours, or not smoking for a half a day, or try and quit for the whole day.
 The decision is yours – take one day at a time and think about the benefits you are gaining.
 Think about how good you are feeling and looking!
 Think about how much money you’re saving – what could you spend that money on?

 - Eat a piece of fruit, a healthy snack or chew some sugar free gum

 - Play a game on your phone/computer or tablet

 - Do some quick stretches, go for a short walk or do some formal exercise

 - Practice deep breathing or mindfulness by focusing on the present moment

 - Play your favourite music and sing out loud, or dance

 - Brush your teeth or rinse your mouth with mouth wash

 - Use some nicotine gum/the lozenges/the mouth spray to help take the edge of your withdrawal symptoms.
 Or try the nicotine patches – they are available at a reduced cost via a prescription through your doctor